Safety Practices During Production

 EYE AND FACE PROTECTION

-Wear eye and face protection when working in locations where there is a risk of eye or face injuries such as punctures, abrasions or burns as a result of contact with flying particles, hazardous substances, projections or harmful light.
+Wear eye and face protection when working in locations where there is a risk of eye or face injuries such as punctures, abrasions, or burns as a result of contact with flying particles, hazardous substances, projections, or harmful light.
 When creating wind effects, be sure to check the location for any debris that may be picked up by the fans.
 Provide goggles and masks to the crew when appropriate.

 HEARING PROTECTION